-In October 2009, the FASB issued guidance that changes the accounting model for revenue arrangements that include both tangible products and software elements that are "essential to the functionality," and scopes these products out of current software revenue guidance.
-The new guidance includes factors to help companies determine what software elements are considered "essential to the functionality."
-The amendments will now subject software-enabled products to other revenue guidance and disclosure requirements, such as guidance surrounding revenue arrangements with multiple-deliverables.
-The amendments in this guidance are effective prospectively for revenue arrangements entered into or materially modified in the fiscal years beginning on or after June 15, 2010.
-The Company adopted the new guidance in the first quarter of 2011, and the adoption did not have a material impact on the Company's financial position, results of operations or cash flows.
+In October 2009, the FASB issued an ASU that changed the accounting model for revenue arrangements that include both tangible products and software elements that are "essential to the functionality," and scoped these products out of current software revenue guidance.
+The new ASU includes factors to help companies determine what software elements are considered "essential to the functionality."
+The amendments now subject software-enabled products to other revenue guidance and disclosure requirements, such as guidance surrounding revenue arrangements with multiple-deliverables.
+The amendments in this ASU were effective prospectively for revenue arrangements entered into or materially modified in the fiscal years beginning on or after June 15, 2010.
+The Company adopted the new ASU in the first quarter of 2011, and the adoption did not have a material impact on the Company's financial position, results of operations or cash flows.